-This verse alone points us to being perfect in God's eyes as He will always help the perfect person, not casting us away.
+This verse alone points us to doing the best we possibly can to be perfect in God's eyes as He will always help us, never casting us away.

 The Hebrew word "tam" translated as” perfect” means “complete, morally innocent, having integrity".
 The Greek word "teleios" used in the NT means, “fully mature, complete, brought to its end, finished”.
 The phrase “perfect man” appears 4 times in KJV – Job 8:20, Psalm 37:37, Ephesians 4:13 and James 3:2.
 The question is "How do we become a perfect person in the eyes of God?"

 To be clear, we are not talking about worldly perfection.
 An example of worldly perfection would be the ancient Greeks who implemented the Olympic Games and ever since then athletes have been trying to break records.
 Or how about science, technology and medicine over the centuries: continually striving to advance, to improve for perfection, but as we are well aware, technology becomes obsolete in a few months, cars still rust and airplanes still crash and cancer, AIDS and other life threatening diseases are on the increase, instead of decreasing.